transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

   ;
 ```

-Changes to event templates
+## Changes to event templates

-Existing event templates will not be affected by changes to Template Mananger.
+Existing event templates will not be affected by changes to Template Manager.
 For templates what cannot be matched using out default matching settings, a new `getChangeValues` key can be added to the template object.
 It is an function that will return an array with the keys of the expected changed values.
-These changed values will be matched againt the history record `changedValues`'s object keys in the template manager.
+These changed values will be matched against the history record `changedValues`'s object keys in the template manager.

 ```js
 export default {